I. Code of Academic Honesty

 - Reduction in grade.
 A reduction in grade for the assignment or exam involved or for the course may be applied.

 - Expulsion from a course.
-The student is assigned a punitive failing grade of ‘E’ for the course and can no longer participate in the course or receive an evaluation of coursework from the instructor; provided, however, the course instructor may only impose this sanction after discussing it with and securing the written agreement of the DADD.
+The student is assigned a punitive failing grade of ‘E’ for the course and can no longer participate in the course or receive further evaluation of coursework from the instructor; provided, however, the course instructor may only impose this sanction after discussing it with and securing the written agreement of the DADD.

 3. Duties of and Actions by the DADD

 Once proper notification has been given, Illinois Tech reserves the right to hold the hearing whether or not the student elects to participate.
-Email correspondence set to the student’s registered iit.edu e-mail address will be considered, and will be deemed for all purposes, sufficient delivery of written notification in any and all instances where written notification is required by or under this Code of Academic Honesty.
+Email correspondence sent to the student’s registered iit.edu e-mail address will be considered, and will be deemed for all purposes, sufficient delivery of written notification in any and all instances where written notification is required by or under this Code of Academic Honesty.
 It is the student’s sole responsibility to monitor their email.
 The date any such notification is emailed will serve as the start date for any time period within which or after which any subsequent action or proceeding is to commence.

-Upon receipt of the findings of the academic disciplinary committee, which findings may include recommended sanctions, the DDAD shall determine the appropriate action to be taken and shall so notify the student.
+Upon receipt of the findings of the academic disciplinary committee, which findings may include recommended sanctions, the DDAD shall determine the appropriate action to be taken and shall notify the student.
 The academic disciplinary committee may recommend, and the DDAD may impose, any of the following sanctions: